Apr-23-LC-LiftOff-STL/Liftoff-Team-Tjovi/README.md

 6.)
 Hit send

 7.)
 At the bottom of the screen you should see a message letting you know your user has been registered.
 Double check your customer table in MySQL to ensure the user has been successfuly added to the database.
-If you attempt to re-send the POST request with the same email you should get an error as it shouldn't allow you to register more than one user with the same username(email).

 # Copy of commit message for the commit with the above code and structure that is allowing the above functionality